Success After Screening

 The ASQ user’s guides have a lot of guidance on how to work through the referral process.
-Dr. Jennings also shares a nice summary of her team’s approach to establishing trust and strengthening communication with parents:
+Below are a number of additional tips for establishing trust and strengthening communication with parents:

 - Find a private setting to talk with parents confidentially.

 - Ask family about their concerns about their child.

 - Review results using terms related to cutoff scores.